bluesky/bluesky-queueserver/docs/source/features_and_config.rst

 RE Manager is capable of capturing and publishing console output to 0MQ socket.
 0MQ publishing is disabled by default and must be enabled using ``--zmq-publish`` parameter of ``start-re-manager``.
 A simple monitoring application (``qserver-console-monitor``) allows to visualize the published output.
-See :ref:`remote_monitoring_tutorial` for a brief tutorial.
+See :ref:`tutorial_remote_monitoring` for a brief tutorial.

 ``bluesky_queueserver`` package provides ``ReceiveConsoleOutput`` and ``ReceiveConsoleOutputAsync``